huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_table.md

    resource.
   * `description` - (Required, String, ForceNew) Specifies the description of column.
 Changing this parameter will create a new resource.
-  * `is_partition` - (Required, Bool, ForceNew) Specifies whether the column is a partition column.
+  * `is_partition` - (Optional, Bool, ForceNew) Specifies whether the column is a partition column.
 The value `true` indicates a partition column, and the value false indicates a non-partition column.
 The default value is false.
 Changing this parameter will create a new resource.